athena-ceo/trusted-service/README.md

 This git repository comes with:

-- The source code for the Python library
+- The source code of the Python library
-- A generic Streamlit client
+- A generic Streamlit test client
-- The configuration file for the Delphes app
+- The configuration file for the Delphes app provided as a sample

 ## Warning

-If you migrate from the legacy Delphes POC, make sure you create the Thunderbird folders and update the matching filters according to the names below.
+If you migrate from the legacy Delphes POC, make sure you create the Thunderbird folders and update the matching filters according to the instructions below.
 Accentuated characters have been removed from the tags, folders and filters.

 ## 1. INSTALLATION
 ### Install the framework and the sample application (Delphes)